hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on submitting application to 11241141 CANADA CORP♥♥ #3
+2. Corgi working on submitting application to Accel Professional Corporation♥♥
-    - Corgi working on writing email message♥♥ #3
+    - Corgi working on writing email message♥♥

 3. Corgi working on mini projects♥♥
     - Corgi add progress #51 on `graph-ql`♥♥